About the Society

 Section One.
-The Society's officers shall be a president, a president-elect, a vice president for campus chapter affairs, and a secretary-treasurer.
+The Society's officers shall be a president, a president-elect and a secretary-treasurer.

 Section Two.
-The officers shall be elected in accordance with procedures established in Article Nine of these bylaws, and shall hold office between successive, annual national conventions, with the exception of the vice president for campus chapter affairs, who shall be elected for a two-year term between conventions in odd-numbered years.
+The officers shall be elected in accordance with procedures established in Article Nine of these bylaws, and shall hold office between successive, annual national conventions.

 Section Three.
-No person shall serve as president or president-elect who has not previously served as a member of the board of directors, or the board of the Sigma Delta Chi Foundation, or been the chair of a national committee or a professional chapter president who also has been or is a member of a national committee.
+To serve as president or president-elect a person must be a member in good standing of the Society and must previously have served as a member of the board of directors, or the board of the Sigma Delta Chi Foundation, or been the chair of a national committee, a professional chapter or community president who also has been or is a member of a national committee.

 Section Five.
 The president shall be the chief executive of the organization and shall preside at the convention.
 The president shall have charge of the relations of the organization with other organizations and shall have the usual powers and duties of a president in accordance with the spirit of the bylaws.
 The president shall have authority to require a report from any chapter or national or chapter officer of the organization at any time.
 The president is authorized to appoint and assign duties to committees that the president deems necessary.